saikotek/docs/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-ie.md

 After this request, the objects of the bucket are not deleted yet as the deletion is done asynchronously.<br>
 The operation will delete everything (on tapes and all objects if restored) and the bucket status will be in a "Deleting" status.<br>

+> [!primary]
+>
+> Although data deletion is done asynchronously, billing is stopped as soon as you submit the request!<br>
+> Deletion is done on a best effort basis and there is no committed duration.<br>
+> In the "Deleting" status, the bucket is locked and cannot be accessed.<br>
+>

 Once the deletion is completed:

 - The bucket status will be "Flushed".